The Things We Bury: Casting

 In October 2014, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, and Nick Blood would star as Phil Coulson, Melinda May, Grant Ward, Skye, Leo Fitz, Jemma Simmons, and Lance Hunter, respectively.
 It was also revealed that the guest cast for the episode would include B. J. Britt as Antoine Triplett, Adrianne Palicki as Bobbi Morse, Henry Simmons as Alphonso "Mack" Mackenzie, Reed Diamond as Werner Reinhardt / Daniel Whitehall, Tim DeKay as Senator Christian Ward, Kyle MacLachlan as "The Doctor", Hayley Atwell as Peggy Carter, Simon Kassianides as Sunil Bakshi, Lou Ferrigno Jr. as Agent Hauer, Al Coronel as Agent Rivera, Dichen Lachman as the young woman and the Doctor's wife, Eijiro Ozaki as prisoner, Alexander Leeb as scientist, and Willem Van Der Vegt as officer.
 However, Ferrigno, Coronel, Ozaki, Leeb, and Van Der Vegt did not receive guest star credit in the episode.
 Britt, Palicki, Simmons, Diamond, DeKay, MacLachlan, Atwell, and Kassianides all reprise their roles from earlier in the series.

 Marvel Cinematic Universe tie-ins

 Hayley Atwell reprises her film role as Peggy Carter again in the season ahead of her own series, in flashback sequences that include mention of Red Skull and his death, both depicted in the film Captain America: The First Avenger, and Alexander Pierce, who appeared in Captain America: The Winter Soldier.

 Release

 Broadcast

 "The Things We Bury" was first aired in the United States on ABC on November 18, 2014.
 It was aired alongside the U.S. broadcast in Canada on CTV.

 Home media

 The episode began streaming on Netflix on June 11, 2015, and was released along with the rest of the second season on September 18, 2015, on Blu-ray and DVD.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.